Implementation of Polynomial NP-Complete Algorithms Based on the NP Verifier Simulation Framework: Explicit Turing Machines for NP-Complete Problems

-More precisely, for every input string $w$ of length $n$ encoding a CNF formula $\varphi$ together with a Boolean certificate $\mathcal{V}$, \begin{itemize} \item $\mathcal{M}_{\mathrm{SAT}}$ accepts $w$ if and only if the certificate $\mathcal{V}$ evaluates the formula $\varphi$ to \textsc{True}, and \item $\mathcal{M}_{\mathrm{SAT}}$ halts in $O(n^2)$ time and uses $O(n)$ tape space. \end{itemize} Hence, \textsc{SAT} admits a deterministic quadratic-time and linear-space verifier. \begin{proof} The claim follows by combining soundness, completeness, termination, and the resource bounds established previously.
+More precisely, for every input string $W$ encoding a CNF formula $\Phi$ of length $n$ together with a Boolean certificate $\mathcal{V}$ of length $m<n$, \begin{itemize} \item $M_{\mathrm{SAT}}$ accepts $W$ if and only if the certificate $\mathcal{V}$ evaluates the formula $\Phi$ to \textsc{True}, and \item $M_{\mathrm{SAT}}$ halts in $\bigO(n^2)$ time and uses $\bigO(n)$ tape space. \end{itemize} Hence, \textsc{SAT} admits a deterministic quadratic-time and linear-space verifier. \begin{proof} The claim follows by combining soundness, completeness, termination, and the resource bounds established previously.